laboon/ebook/text/45_test_driven_development.md

 There are several principles to keep in mind when writing in a TDD manner.

-* _YAGNI (You Ain't Gonna Need It):_ Don't write any code that you don't need to in order to make the tests pass!
+* _YAGNI (You Ain't Gonna Need It):_ Don't write any code that you don't need in order to make the tests pass!
 It's always tempting to make a nice abstract system which can handle all sorts of different future variations on whatever it is you're doing now, but you will also make the code more complex.
 What's worse, you will be making it more complex in ways that may not ever help the system's future development.
 Avoid complexity until it's absolutely necessary.
 If there are more edge cases or equivalence classes that need to be dealt with, add more tests first.

 * _KISS (Keep It Simple, Stupid):_ One of the goals of TDD is to ensure that the codebase is flexible and extensible, and one of the greatest enemies of those two goals is complexity.
 Complex systems are difficult to understand and thus modify; complex systems tend to be overfit to the specific problem they were developed for, and it's difficult to add new features or functionality.
 Keep your code simple and your design simple, and consciously avoid adding additional complexity.